2018 Impact Factor: 2.854

 TYPES OF ARTICLES THAT EXCEPTIONAL CHILDREN PUBLISHES

-The Journal primarily publishes five types of articles:
+Exceptional Children primarily publishes these types of articles:

 WRITING FOR EXCEPTIONAL CHILDREN

 Although Exceptional Children is a scholarly research journal, its articles are read by a broad audience.
-This includes national, state, and local administrators; school practitioners; and parents.
-Therefore, articles written for Exceptional Children must be developed with this broad audience in mind.
-Each article must be clear and concise, providing enough general information so that readers can understand the issues or questions addressed, what was done, and the basic findings and recommendations.
-Consistent with APA guidance, authors should avoid educational jargon whenever possible, and each article must address implications for practice.
+Readers include international, regional, state, and local individuals who are concerned with disability, special education, and rehabilitation.
+The readership represents administrators, educational practitioners, parents, and policy makers.
+Because readers have diverse interests, articles written for Exceptional Children must communicate with this broad audience.
+Each article must be clear and concise; communicate with limited use of jargon (including acronyms); and provide enough general information, so that readers can understand the issues or questions addressed, what was done, the basic findings, and recommendations.
+Articles should discuss implications for practice, research, and policy.

 Manuscripts submitted to Exceptional Children are reviewed only if they meet the following criteria: